IndexThePlanet/Logan/Sequence_Search.md

 ## Read the doc

-back_to_sequences has other ther usages and options.
+back_to_sequences has other usages and options.
 Check the [doc](https://b2s-doc.readthedocs.io/en/latest/index.html)